-A heart-shaped banyan tree flanks the western boundary that we share with Siddha Shetty, our neighbour, who once owned our land together with his sister Jayamma.
+A heart-shaped banyan tree flanks the western boundary that we share with Mada Shetty our neighbour, who once owned our land together with his sister.
 It is a beautiful tree with a canopy shaped like a heart, spreading from two large boughs branching out in opposite directions.

-In September last year, a time when Mother still graced the earth, young Mahesha, the affable, soft-spoken son of Siddha Shetty approached me one morning at a time when it was just the boys and me on the farm.
-Sandeep was held up with work commitments in Bengaluru.
-Mahesha asked for the solar fence to be turned off so they could cut down the banyan tree.
+In September last year, a time when Mother still graced the earth, Dinesha, the affable, soft-spoken son of Mada Shetty approached me one morning at a time when it was just the boys and me on the farm.
+San was held up with work commitments in Bengaluru.
+Dinesha asked for the solar fence to be turned off so they could cut down the banyan tree.

 I was aghast.
 We had by then witnessed more than our fair share of banyan tree losses in the area and the thought of this beloved tree meeting the same fate was unbearable.